lemnis/caniemail/CONTRIBUTING.md

 * `test_url_results`: A full URL to tests results on an online screenshots service.
 Make sure this link is accessible for anyone without an account.
 (For example, `https://app.emailonacid.com/app/acidtest/ABCDEF/list`.)
 * `stats`: The actual support data.
 Stats are organized on three levels deep:

-    * Family: the general brand or naming of the email client.
+    * Family: the general brand or naming of the software combination.
 (For example: `outlook`, `gmail`, `apple-mail`.)
 This is used as a key for sorting and display purposes, so make sure to use the matching key you can find in the `_data/nicenames.yml` file.

-        * Platform: the platform of the email client.
+        * Platform: the platform of the software combination.
 (For example: `desktop-webmail`, `windows`, `macos`).
 Once again, make sure to use the matching key name you can find in the `_data/nicenames.yml` file.
 For better readability, exceptions can be added in naming here.
 For example, the mobile webmail of the Outlook family is specifically named Outlook.com, so we use a `outlook-com` platform key.

-            * Version: the version number or name of the email client.
+            * Version: the version number or name of the software combination.
 If the version is unknown (for example for webmails or mobile applications), a date in the format of `YYYY-MM` is prefered.

             Each version has then a value indicating the support level (following [Can I use's own values](https://github.com/Fyrd/caniuse/blob/master/CONTRIBUTING.md)):